Bizayyy/Bizayyy/README.md

 - 💞️ I’m looking to collaborate on something new in future of finance and financial product.
 - 📫 How to reach me confused??? just get me on linkedin www.linkedin.com/in/bijay-raya-67297b181
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I love sharing MEMEs.
+- ⚡ Fun fact: I love sharing MEMEs on social media.

 <!---
 Bizayyy/Bizayyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.